shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

 - Force enemy to reveal himself so you can see vulnerabilities
 - Make enemy defend many fronts
 - Attack weak points to make him rush to defend

+### Chapter 6: Observe the terrain and your enemy, then adapt accordingly
+Observe terrain
+- Do not climb heights, go upstream, or travel away from water and shelter
+- Avoid cliffs or confined spaces where a small force can destroy an army
+- Look for startled birds or beasts; they indicate you are approaching an ambush

+Observe enemy
+- Lean on spears → faint from starvation
+- Water gatherers drink first → suffing from thirst
+- Eat own cattle, neglect to hang pots, act as if they won't return to tents → willing to fight to the death

 ## Resources